swisskyrepo/DamnWebScanner/README.md

 # Damn Web Scanner
-Another web vulnerabilities scanner, this extension works on Chrome and Opera The extension is working in the background and will notify you if it finds any vulnerability
+Another web vulnerabilities scanner, this extension works on Chrome and Opera The extension is working on the background and will notify you if it finds any vulnerability

 Currently it scans for:
 - SQL Injection